Early Signs of Balding & Hair Thinning

 Frequent and itchy sunburns, or hairstyles that won’t stay in place are also early indicators that you may be experiencing some form of MPB.

-If you’re noticing the onset of these symptoms – regardless of your age – you may wish to consider a treatment protocol to curb the effects of thinning or excessive shedding that could ultimately result in balding if left unchecked.
+If you notice signs early – regardless of your age – you may wish to consider a treatment protocol to curb the effects of thinning or excessive shedding that could ultimately result in balding if left unchecked.

 From finasteride to minoxidil, FUT transplants to FUE, there are a number of proven and effective hair loss treatments to combat the progression of male pattern baldness.